ASRI: An Aggregated Systemic Risk Index for Cryptocurrency Markets: Data and Implementation

-Data lag assumptions follow the $t-1$ convention: values observed at midnight UTC on date $t$ are attributed to ASRI$_{t-1}$ to avoid look-ahead bias.\footnote{To ensure backtests use only real-time information, min-max bounds in Equation~6 are theoretical; empirical analyses use raw ASRI values computed from bounded sub-indices without full-sample normalization.}

-\paragraph{Mixed-Frequency Data Protocol.} Several ASRI components rely on data sources with frequencies lower than daily:
+Data lag assumptions follow the $t-1$ convention: values observed at midnight UTC on date $t$ are attributed to ASRI$_{t-1}$ to avoid look-ahead bias.\footnote{To ensure backtests use only real-time information, min-max bounds in Equation~\ref{eq:normalisation} are theoretical; empirical analyses use raw ASRI values computed from bounded sub-indices without full-sample normalisation.} Several ASRI components draw on lower-than-daily sources (quarterly OCC/ECB bank-exposure filings, monthly stablecoin attestations, weekly on-chain linkage metrics): where a high-frequency proxy exists---most importantly the Treasury--VIX composite that stands in for $\text{Bank}_t$---we use it, and where none exists we carry the last observation forward with explicit confidence degradation.
+The full missing-data and mixed-frequency protocol is given in Appendix~\ref{app:data_quality_protocol}, and the pseudo-real-time evaluation (Appendix~\ref{subsec:realtime}) confirms that this protocol preserves detection performance under realistic publication lags.
+The system's four-layer data pipeline---ingestion, normalisation, computation, and publication---and its technology stack are described in Appendix~\ref{app:tech_arch}.